clabby/medio/README.md

 A media player written in [NodeJS](https://nodejs.org/en/) based off of [electron](http://electron.atom.io/) and [react](https://facebook.github.io/react/).

-## Notes
+***

-* This project was to learn react and electron.
-Don't expect this to be production-worthy at all.
+**NOTE:** This project was for me (@clabby) to learn electron and react.
+Don't expect this app to be production-ready.

+***

 ## Contributing
+If you'd like to contribute, just clone the repository and hack away!
+I don't really mind the format of your pull request as long as it is clean and explains the feature that you've added clearly.

+## Development

+1. Clone the repo: `git clone https://github.com/clabby/medio`
+2. Run `npm install`
-To contribute, clone the repository and run `npm install && npm run dev`
+3. Start the dev server: `npm run dev`

 ## Screenshots
 ![screenshot-1](screenshots/ss1.png)